SkylineCommunications/dataminer-docs/connector-help/connector_help/Mediaproxy Player.md

 # Mediaproxy Player

 The Mediaproxy Player is a compliancy platform that allows the user to manage video streams and metadata.
 It allows a user to search, extract, stream and review recorded media.
-It also contains an extract, transcode and burn-in engine, as well as an integrated search engine for closed captions and Meta data.This protocol is used to monitor the player's activity and events.
+It also contains an extract, transcode and burn-in engine, as well as an integrated search engine for closed captions and Meta data.
+This protocol is used to monitor the player's activity and events.

 ## About